ccnmtl/fdfgen/README.markdown

+# fdfgen

 [![Build Status](https://travis-ci.org/ccnmtl/fdfgen.svg?branch=master)](https://travis-ci.org/ccnmtl/fdfgen)

 Python port of the PHP [forge_fdf](http://www.pdfhacks.com/forge_fdf/) library by Sid Steward

 PDF forms work with FDF data.
 I ported a PHP FDF library to Python a while back when I had to do this and released it as fdfgen.
-I use that to generate an fdf file with the data for the form, then use [pdftk](http://www.pdflabs.com/tools/pdftk-server/) to push the fdf into a PDF form and generate the output.
+I use that to generate an fdf file with the data for the form, then use [`pdftk`](http://www.pdflabs.com/tools/pdftk-server/) to push the fdf into a PDF form and generate the output.

-The whole process works like this:
+## QUICK INSTALL

+    pip install fdfgen

+## HOW IT WORKS

-You (or a designer) design the PDF in Acrobat or whatever and mark the form fields and take note of the field names.
+1. You (or a designer) design the `form.pdf` in Acrobat
+2. Mark the form fields and take note of the field names.
 This can be done either through Acrobat or by installing pdftk and entering the command line `pdftk [pdf name] dump_data_fields`.
-Let's say your form has fields "name" and "telephone".
+3. Let's say your form has fields "name" and "telephone".

     Use fdfgen to create a FDF file:

-    #!python
+        #!/usr/bin/env python
         from fdfgen import forge_fdf

-    fields = [('name','John Smith'),('telephone','555-1234')]
-    fdf = forge_fdf("",fields,[],[],[])
+        fields = [('name', 'John Smith'), ('telephone', '555-1234')] fdf = forge_fdf("",fields,[],[],[])

-    fdf_file = open("data.fdf","wb")
+        with open("data.fdf", "wb") as fdf_file:
             fdf_file.write(fdf)
-    fdf_file.close()

-Then you run pdftk to merge and flatten:
+4. Then you run pdftk to merge and flatten:

        pdftk form.pdf fill_form data.fdf output output.pdf flatten

-and a filled out, flattened (meaning that there are no longer editable form fields) pdf will be in output.pdf.
+    and a filled out, flattened (meaning that there are no longer editable form fields) pdf will be in `output.pdf`.

-CHANGELOG:
+## CHANGELOG

 * 0.16.1 -- 2017-11-21 -- Fix `TypeError` in python 3.6 by Tom Grundy (@caver456)
 * 0.16.0 -- 2017-02-22 -- Allow for different values for each checkbox by <bil.bagpuss@gmail.com>
 * 0.15.0 -- 2016-09-23 -- Encode field names as UTF-16 fix by Andreas Pelme <andreas@pelme.se>